emilkowalski/vaul/README.md

 Content that should be rendered in the drawer.
 [Props](https://www.radix-ui.com/docs/primitives/components/dialog#content).

-Additional props:

-`onAnimationEnd (open: boolean) => void`: Runs after enter or exit animation ends.
-Useful to reset the state and avoid flash of a different content when animating out.

 ### Overlay

 A layer that covers the inert portion of the view when the dialog is open.
 [Props](https://www.radix-ui.com/docs/primitives/components/dialog#overlay).